stilab-ets/GHAminer/readme.md

 ## Output:
-GHBminer generates a CSV file, where each row contains metrics for a unique build.
+GHAminer generates a CSV file, where each row contains metrics for a unique build.
 Please refer to `example_output.csv` for an example of build metrics collected for one repository.

 ## Contributing